Pavani-Gowra/RECOMMENDATION-SYSTEM/README.md

 # RECOMMENDATION-SYSTEM

+COMPANY : CODTECH IT SOLUTIONS

+NAME : G PAVANI

+INTERN ID : CT08DK681

+DOMAIN : MACHINE LEARNING

+DURATION : 8 WEEKS

+MENTOR : NEELA SANTHOSH

+DESCRIPTION OF THE TASK :

- Building a Recommendation System using Collaborative Filtering
+ Building a Recommendation System using Collaborative Filtering :

 As part of the fourth and final task of my Machine Learning Internship at CodTech IT Solutions, I was assigned the task of building a Recommendation System using Collaborative Filtering techniques.
 The aim was to understand how recommendation engines work and implement a model capable of suggesting items (e.g., movies) to users based on historical interaction data.
 This task gave me hands-on experience with one of the most practical applications of machine learning in real-world platforms like Netflix, Amazon, and Spotify.